mdulon/ADA_GaG_Datastory/index.md

 ![](image/media_time_evolution/Political_speakers_by_media1.png 'Political speaker according to TOP 30 medias')

-As one can observe on this image, the proportion of political speakers among the different media ranges from 1.5% for Skysports to 71% for krmg.
+As one can observe on this image, the proportion of political speakers among the different media ranges from 1.5% for FOXsports to 71% for KRMG.
 This seems to indicate that certain media are definitely more politicized than others and uses their sports section also for political reasons.

 ## How does this phenomenon evolve over time?
 For instance, does it increase before elections?